jeraldrich/beetle/README.md

 ### Configure and Run Scylla Cluster

 I created a docker compose file which will take the files in scylla_config and create 3 containerized scylla nodes networked with each other.
-The host machcine can start a scylla session at 127.0.0.1:9042
+The host machine can start a scylla session at 127.0.0.1:9042

 * Start scylla node cluster: `docker compose up`